 Sergeant Walter John Best

-Walter was educated at Foyle College, Londonderry and was a member of the 1st Eleven Rugby team.
+Best was educated at Foyle College, Londonderry and was a member of the 1st Eleven Rugby team.
+The Londonderry Sentinel of 9th October 1930 reported Walter as obtaining his Junior Certificate.

 On 22nd July 1940, Best was ‘Called up for Active Service’ into the North Irish Horse as a Trooper with Service Number 7904280.
-Promotion followed to Lance Corporal, Corporal and Sergeant.
+Promotion followed to Lance Corporal, Corporal and Acting Sergeant (Gazette 23rd September 1943).

-The Belfast News Letter reported on 24th July 1943 that he was ‘Mentioned in Despatches’.
+The Belfast News Letter reported on 24th September 1943 that Acting Sergeant W J Best had been ‘Mentioned in Despatches’.

 Best is buried in the Cassino War Cemetery, Italy.